Spaghetti Sauce Recipe

 • 1/4 teaspoon pepper

-• fresh parmesan to taste
+• fresh Parmesan cheese to taste

 Optional: 1/2 lb. of hamburger that you have cooked separately and drained.